jeff4/bionotes.github.io/_comp/transformer.md

 	* Doubao by ByteDance
 	* Baichuan by the founder of Sougou

-### 9/30 notes
-* Straightforward and simple on fine-tuning and LLMs overall[IBM video](https://www.youtube.com/watch?v=T-D1OfcDW1M)
-	1. Critical point.
-RAG is a small data store that is quick and easy to update with new information without having to retrain the whole foundation model.
-	1. It can also be clearer about what source it is using for a given fact. and if there are no good sources to back it up, the LLM is instructed to not be as confident or simply say i don't know or that there are not good sources about this.
-* more general [IBM video](https://www.youtube.com/watch?v=hfIUstzHs9A) explaining relationship between Foundation Models vs. LLMs vs. other types of models.
-Outline this 9 minute video

 #### Video: [How are LLMs trained?](https://www.youtube.com/watch?v=VPRSBzXzavo) by Ari Seff
 1. Video published January, 2023.
 1. 45 seconds in, InstructGPT was a forerunner to ChatGPT.
 See this [March 2022 paper](https://arxiv.org/abs/2203.02155) by Ouyang, Wu et al "Training language models to follow instructions with human feedback"